 Everyone wants friends too – this is where Equal Futures can help.

 We recognise the importance of social connections for a good quality of life.
-Consequently, we offer 1-to-1 befriending for people with a learning disability or autism.
-This involves matching the focus person with an adult volunteer befriender.
-The befriender will then accompany the focus person to activities, clubs, and events in their local community, where they can make social connections.
+Consequently, we offer 1-to-1 befriending for people with a learning disability.
+This involves matching the person we support with an adult volunteer befriender.
+The befriender will then accompany the person to activities, clubs, and events in their local community, where they can make social connections.

-We also offer regular social events for our focus people and their families.
+We also offer regular social events for the people we support and their families.
 Social events are supported by our volunteers and emphasise our welcoming Equal Futures Community in which everyone can feel a sense of belonging.

-We provide support for people aged 16 and over and work across 10 local authority areas: Glasgow, Edinburgh, Midlothian, Scottish Borders, Renfrewshire, East Renfrewshire, Perthshire, East Ayrshire, North Ayrshire, South Ayrshire.
+We provide support for people aged 16 and over and work across 10 local authority areas: Glasgow, Edinburgh, Midlothian, Scottish Borders, Renfrewshire, North Lanarkshire, Perthshire, East Ayrshire, North Ayrshire, South Ayrshire.

-We do not require a formal diagnosis of a learning disability or Autism Spectrum Disorder as we know this can be a difficult process for families.
+We do not require a formal diagnosis of a learning disability as we know this can be a difficult process for families.